SPEAKER: Cristina Davis, Professor and Chair of Mechanical and Aerospace Engineering, UC Davis

 Our research team has been developing rapid, non-invasive diagnostic platforms for pulmonary viral infections through analysis of a person’s exhaled breath.
 Exhaled breath contains thousands of metabolites that not only provide diagnostic capabilities but also can be used to assess pulmonary health, tracking disease progression and severity with samples that can be collected at home.

-BIO: Cristina Davis is the Warren & Leta Geidt Endowed Professor and Chair of Mechanical and Aerospace Engineering at UC Davis.
+BIO: Dr. Davis is the Warren & Leta Geidt Endowed Professor and Chair of Mechanical and Aerospace Engineering at UC Davis.
 She is an Associate Director of the UCD NIH-funded NCATS center on translational medicine.
 Her research focuses on mini analytical sensors for mobile chemical detection for biomedical monitoring and surveillance for precision medicine.
 She served as a Member of the Scientific Advisory Board (SAB) for the United States Air Force (2014-2018), a Fellow of the American Institute for Medical and Biological Engineering (AIMBE), the American Association for the Advancement of Science (AAAS) and National Academy of Inventors (NAI), and Co-Founder and Scientific Advisor to a UCD affiliated start-up based on her research.
 She is the chair-elect of the International Association of Breath Research (IABR).

 ABOUT SERIES: CITRIS Research Exchange delivers fresh perspectives on information technology and society from academic, industry, and civic leaders.
 Free and open to the public, the CITRIS Research Exchange Seminar Series is a weekly dialogue highlighting leading voices on societal-scale technology challenges.
 Each one-hour seminar takes place on Wednesdays and starts at 12 pm.